To understand what a wave is, a simple description isn’t enough. We should also learn the properties of waves. Now, let’s delve deeper into waves.

 velocity= frequency * wavelength

 These are the main properties of waves.
 Although it is not a property of a wave, I would like to write about phase too.

-Phase is not one of the properties of waves.
+The phase is not one of the properties of waves.
 It is the position of a point in time.
 We use degrees or radians to measure the phase.
-Phase also refers to the relative displacement between two corresponding features of two waves having the same frequency.
+It also refers to the relative displacement between two corresponding features of two waves having the same frequency.
 Even if it is not one of the properties of waves, it affects them.

 We also use phase to describe the relationship between two waves having the same frequency.
 The phase difference is the difference in phase angle between two waves.

 For example, if the crests of two waves with the same frequency are in exact alignment at the same time, we call them in phase.
 If they are not in exact alignment at the same time, we call them out of phase.